dimagi/commcare-cloud/src/commcare_cloud/terraform/README.md

 cchq <env> openvpn-activate-user <username>
 ```

-and then have the user (in this case, yourself) change the password with
+and then have the user (in this case, yourself)
+claim the user and set their password with

 ```
-cchq <env> ssh openvpn -t passwd
+cchq india openvpn-claim-user <username>
 ```

 providing first the ansible sudo user password, and then the new (secure!) password